JSE ends the week firmer amid mixed international peers

 Transnet, Telkom and Eskom estimate that thieves and vandals cost them a total of R7bn a year due to metal theft

 Catastrophe ‘miraculously avoided’, plant’s operator says, after Russian shells landed near spent nuclear fuel, ‘but miracles can’t last forever’

 Every time All Black coach Ian Foster fronts the media, he presents it with denial, not truth and honest appraisal

 The vehicle is available in a single model boasting top features, enhanced mechanicals and a refined drive

 Q: I receive untaxed income from freelance work beyond my full-time job.
 Last year it was below R30,000 and this year it is also less than R30,000.
 An SA Revenue Service (Sars) official told me I don’t need to fill in a provisional tax return.
 I am, however, expecting to earn more than R30,000 in the new tax year.
-In the article “Filing a provisional return is more PT, not more tax” published on BusinessLIVE on January 28, it says “you must register if you earn any amount from a small business or from freelancing, or if you earn above the threshold and your taxable rent, interest or dividends exceed R30,000”. - Wanting to comply, via email.
+In the article “Filing a provisional return is more PT, not more tax” published on BusinessLIVE on January 28 (https://www.businesslive.co.za/bd/life/2020-01-28-extra-work-goes-into-being-a-provisional-taxpayer/), it says “you must register if you earn any amount from a small business or from freelancing, or if you earn above the threshold and your taxable rent, interest or dividends exceed R30,000”. - Wanting to comply, via email.

 A: Daniel Baines, tax consultant at Mazars, replies:..

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.